9 Best Ways to Redeem Korean Air SKYPASS Miles for Max Value

 These are a reasonable 70,000/140,000/210,000 round-trip in economy/business/first with no fuel surcharges.

-SKYPASS also partners with Dubai-based Emirates for business class flights from the U.S. to Dubai (partner redemptions for first class awards are no longer available as of April 1, 2021), but hefty fuel surcharges reduce the value.
+SKYPASS also partners with Dubai-based Emirates for business class flights from the U.S. to Dubai (partner redemptions for first class awards are still available but for an undetermined amount of time), but hefty fuel surcharges reduce the value.

 Need help booking?
 See our step by step guide for booking Etihad first class.